avasseur-pivotal/firehose-to-syslog/README.md

 Added & changed:
 - not using Logrus syslog but using a custom implementation derived from https://github.com/papertrail/remote_syslog2/tree/master/syslog
 - this is to implement optional RFC5424 structured data field in addition to the message field
-- adding --filter-path=...file.txt that contains the "regexp TAB structureddata" with regexp matching against orgName/spaceName/appName
+- adding --filter-path=...file.txt that contains a yml configuration file for the regexp matching against orgName/spaceName/appName and the structureddata to add
+- optional skipping syslog
+- optional intercept LogMessage to a rolling logfile, one file per org, intercepting prefix (and removing it before logging)

 If --filter-path is used then: unless there is a wildcard .* :